CheckmarxDev/ast-analytics-documentation/README.md

 ## ENTITIES

 > Entities defined in this document, reflects the implementation of the new datastore for analytics.
-The purpose is to stora date in a more performatic and kpi oriented structure
+The purpose is to store date in a more performatic and kpi oriented structure.
+Entities will be implemented inside ast-analytics-datastore

 - <a href="https://github.com/CheckmarxDev/ast-metrics-documentation/blob/master/entities/scan.md" target="_blank">`Scan related entities`</a>
 - <a href="https://github.com/CheckmarxDev/ast-metrics-documentation/blob/master/entities/project.md" target="_blank">`Project related entities`</a>